Early Decision Application Deadline: September 8, 2020 Regular Decision Application Deadline: March 1, 2021

 Howdy future Aggie!

-As the first health professions program established south of San Antonio, the Texas A&M Rangel College of Pharmacy proudly pursues its mission to recruit and train talented and caring pharmacists who provide excellent patient care and serve as catalysts for advancing the practice of pharmacy.
+As the first health professions program established south of San Antonio, the Texas A&M Rangel School of Pharmacy proudly pursues its mission to recruit and train talented and caring pharmacists who provide excellent patient care and serve as catalysts for advancing the practice of pharmacy.
 Students enrolled in our program begin applying what they have learned in the classroom in their second year by participating in community practice and hospital pharmacy rotations.
 This experiential learning continues in the third year and culminates with completing at least six, six week rotations during the fourth year.

-Future students may be accepted into the Kingsville or College Station campus of the Texas A&M Rangel College of Pharmacy; both of which have unique training and educational opportunities.
+Future students may be accepted into the Kingsville or College Station campus of the Texas A&M Rangel School of Pharmacy; both of which have unique training and educational opportunities.
 The Kingsville campus is located at Texas A&M University-Kingsville (TAMUK) and the College Station campus is located at Texas A&M University.
 Both campuses offer a wide-range of student services, extra-curricular activities and student organizations.

 Aspects of our Pharm.D. program to consider when deciding on a pharmacy school: